What is a Purchase Order?

 The PO number is a unique number associated with a certain order.
-It serves two purposes; one is to ensure that the goods ordered match the ones that were received and the second, the PO number is matched to the invoice to make sure the buyer is charged the right amount for the goods.
+It serves two purposes.
+One is to ensure that the goods ordered match the ones that are received.
+Secondly, the PO number is matched to the invoice to make sure the buyer is charged the right amount for the goods.

 3. Seller accepts (or rejects) purchase order

 At the bottom of the purchase order is a dotted line for the authorized manager of the seller to sign off on the order.
 The PO includes all the details about the transaction and what the buyer expects to receive.
 Once the seller receives the PO, they have the right to either accept or reject the document.
 However, once the PO is accepted, it becomes a legally binding contract for both parties involved.

 Once the order has been placed, the purchase order remains “open.”
 An open purchase order is a PO where the order is placed but the goods have not yet been received, or it can mean that only part of the order has been received.
 Either way, it signifies that the delivery of the goods is not complete.

 Benefits of Purchase Orders